RyazanovAlexander/pipeline-manager/README.md

 }
 ```

-The system [architecture](docs/Architecture.md) sections describe the other components of the system.

 ## Motivation
 It's no secret that for a large number of tasks there are already ready-made solutions in the form of a set of utilities.
 All you need to do is [combine these utilities into the pipeline](https://tldp.org/LDP/GNU-Linux-Tools-Summary/html/c1089.htm).